 What is the Best Tea for You?

-The best tea is going to be one that targets the area(s) you’re struggling with.
+The best detox teas are going to be ones that target the area(s) you’re struggling with.
 Sometimes you can create your own combination that works for your body.
 Rather than searching for a one-size-fits-all solution, see what ingredients to look for based on the results you want.

 Here are a few teas to try if you’re trying to relax and sleep better at night: